 BARE Shares – Black Friday’s not dead yet: 70 percent of American adults shopped Thanksgiving weekend

-Here, BARE International shares an article by for The Washington Post: Black Friday’s not dead yet: 70 percent of American adults shopped Thanksgiving weekend.
+Here, BARE International shares an article by The Washington Post: Black Friday’s not dead yet: 70 percent of American adults shopped Thanksgiving weekend.

-‘Nearly three in four American adults went shopping — either online or in person — over Thanksgiving weekend, according to data released Tuesday by the National Retail Federation.
+for‘Nearly three in four American adults went shopping — either online or in person — over Thanksgiving weekend, according to data released Tuesday by the National Retail Federation.

 The 174 million Americans who shopped between Thanksgiving Day and Cyber Monday spent an average of $335 per person during that five-day period, the trade group said.
 The biggest spenders, millennials aged 24 to 35, paid out an average of $419.52 per person.